 Now, I know what you're thinking.
 "Doug!
 Stop the insanity...this is O-V-E-R-K-I-L-L!"
 I used to think that way too, and I remind you: you already have a playbook for each one of those areas.
 The question is: do you want it to be purposeful or haphazard?

 I'll cover the components of each of those playbooks in a future post.
-Today, I want to focus on the six commonalities that all effective playbooks possess.
+Today, I want to focus on the seven commonalities that all effective playbooks possess.

 1. It Aligns the Actions of Multiple Parties and Multiple Phases